Slides 📊

 Pie charts lose their simplicity when there are more than a few categories.
 In contrast, bar graphs handle many categories more effectively.

-They allow exact comparisons of relative sizes, especially when frequencies are of similar sizes.
+They allow exact comparisons of relative sizes, especially when frequencies are similar.

 When observations can belong to multiple categories, it is incorrect to suggest that the frequencies form a whole - since their total may exceed 100%.
 In such cases, bar graphs are more appropriate, as they do not imply that the parts sum to a whole.